BUCK-LCO-NCI/DivProt/README.md

 [TODO: figure here]

-2 has the optional varible parameter "-k" for cluster.
+2 has the optional variable parameter "-k" for cluster.
 If your input data is functionally divergent and does not contain a common ancestor (i.e. no relationship between them should reasonably be mapped, and they should not be connected on a tree) then you denote this with the k value when running the script.
 So denoting -k 3 would produce three phylogenetic trees.
 Default is 1.
-Clustering is done on k-means, following TSNE reduction.
+Clustering is done on k-means, following T-SNE reduction.
 The cluster plot is included in the  output file.

 Example of producing trees:
 ```
 $ python3 R_figs_wrapper.py input_align.csv -tsne_trees -k 3
 ```

 3 contains an optional variable parameter "-tm" for threshold modifier.
-The methodolgy to build the networks contains a cutoff value that reduces erroneoud connection between nodes.
+The methodology to build the networks contains a cutoff value that reduces erroneous connection between nodes.
 Without this, given the sensitivity of DivProt, likely every protein would be connected.
 This cutoff value ..... (see methods section of paper).... .
 The default value is calculated based on the average length of your input sequence lengths.
-This value is printed to the termainal, so you can know at what value to start increasing or decreasing, if you wish to view your network with more or less stringency.
+This value is printed to the terminal, so you can know at what value to start increasing or decreasing, if you wish to view your network with more or less stringency.
 We encourage the user to read the paper methods section before this, and consider biological meaningfulness when altering such a parameter.

 Example of producing networks:
 ```